cristiro7/HelloWorld/README.md

-This repository to practice with Git command.
+- This repository to practice with Git command.
+- Add commit 2 to README